 One retailer that’s seen amazing results with SMS marketing is Federation +, a popular streetwear brand in New Zealand.

 The initiative worked incredibly well.
-The campaign had a 95% delivery rate, an 8% click rate, and a conversion rate of 11%.
-Suffice it to say, Federation + ended the year strong!
+The campaign had a 95% delivery rate, an 8% click rate and a conversion rate of 11%.
+Suffice to say, Federation + ended the year strong!

 In many cases, the best way to market your merchandise is to show your products in action.
 This is easily doable in-store, where shoppers can touch and feel products or even try them on.
 However, when marketing online, you need to get more creative with your visuals.

 Enter video marketing.
-When leveraged correctly, video does an excellent job in showcasing the use cases and value proposition of your merchandise.
+When leveraged correctly, video does an excellent job of showcasing the use cases and value proposition of your merchandise.

-Here are some quick tips for using video in your marketing:
+Here are some quick tips for directing your team to use video in your marketing:

-Choose the right format and platforms – Determine the best platform for your videos.
+- Choose the right format and platforms.
+Determine the best platform for your videos.
 Is your target audience on YouTube?
 Do they prefer TikTok or Instagram?
 The answers to these questions will help inform your video strategy.
-Factors like the length of your videos, the content you’ll produce, as well as the themes and and effects that you’ll incorporate into the content, hinge on the platform on which your videos will live.
+Factors like the length of your videos, the content you’ll produce, as well as the themes and effects that you’ll incorporate into the content hinge on the platform on which your videos will live.

-One brand that’s doing a top-notch job with video marketing is Rebecca Minkoff.
-Rebecca often posts Reels on her Instagram page to showcase different apparel pieces and accessories.
+One brand that’s doing a top-notch job with video marketing is Rebecca Minkoff, who often posts Reels on her Instagram page to showcase different apparel pieces and accessories.
 Rebecca Minkoff herself embodies that trendy female persona of her brand, so she’s the perfect subject to star in these videos.

 There’s also a clear CTA on most of her Reels.
 Whenever a product is featured in a video, Rebecca Minkoff tags those products so customers can easily view and purchase them.